-Document and Copy Services provides copies and scans of USF Tampa library materials to the University community and users of the USF Tampa library for private study, scholarship or research.
+Document and Copy Services provides copies and scans of Tampa campus library materials to the University community for private study, scholarship or research.
 Fees for this service can be billed to your USF ID, USF Department account, or invoiced at the time of request.

 - Full citation information (Journal/Book title, article author and title, year, volume, issue, and page numbers)